 - Itemize.
 This method requires that you keep receipts (or photos of receipts) of everything you buy for the year, then add up the sales tax to account for deductions.
 To do this, you would use the IRS’ Schedule A (Form 1040).
 Property taxes or other value-based fees would be entered on Schedule A’s “state and local personal property taxes” line.

 - Take the standard sales tax deduction, plus big-ticket items.
 Rather than meticulously keeping receipts, you could use the IRS sales tax deduction calculator to estimate what your standard sales tax deduction would be based on your income, family size and ZIP code.
 It allows you to add the sales tax you paid for big-ticket items — such as a car, recreational vehicle (RV) or boat — to get an estimate.

-By way of your operating expenses, you may be able to deduct the costs of using the vehicle, not just the cost of taxes and fees — so you could ultimately end up with a larger deduction.
+If you use your car for business purposes, you may be able to deduct operating expenses on top of taxes and fees — so you could ultimately end up with a larger deduction.
 There are two main ways of doing this.

 The IRS offers a list of standard mileage deduction rates for taxpayers who drive for business, charity, medical or moving expenses.

 The rate depends on the purpose.
 For example, if you drove 5,000 miles for business in 2021, you could claim 56 cents a mile, which comes out to a $2,800 deduction.
 If you drove 500 miles for charity, you could claim 14 cents a mile, which comes out to $70.

 There are three ways for small business owners to calculate car depreciation deductions.
 The first is the “actual expense method,” which uses straight-line depreciation.
 The other two ways are more logarithmic, which could help small business owners by allowing for a larger car tax deduction earlier.